dynamsoft-docs/barcode-reader-docs/parameters/reference/partition-modes.md

 # PartitionModes

-`PartitionModes` is a parameter used to select the mode used to apply partition process when decoding QRCode and DataMatrix.
+`PartitionModes` is used to select the mode used to apply partition process when decoding QRCode and DataMatrix.
 It is defined as below:

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |